 Rather than ask what we are good at… ask who are our customers?
 What do they need?
 Then, give that to them.

 Jeff Bezos, CEO, Amazon

 You don't need to be Jeff Bezos to have a customer-centric approach.
-Yet many companies pay little attention to their customers before making decisions about their brand and how they approach the design of their websites, applications or platforms.
-Beyond the confines of internal marketing meetings, why are so many tactical decisions made – that impact brand equity – without first considering customer expectations?
+Yet, many companies pay little attention to their customers before making decisions about their brand touchpoints.
+Beyond the confines of internal marketing meetings, why are so many tactical decisions made, without first considering customer expectations?

-Take for example, a mid-size company that briefed us to refresh their brand identity and website.
+Take for example, a mid-size company that briefed us to refresh their brand identity across channels.
 Yes, the time had come for a brand refresh, but their insistence on using social media to “build brand engagement”, was entirely at odds with their largest client-base - typically 50-60 somethings - that used Twitter and Instagram about as frequently as their children phoned them from a landline.

-It was only by identifying the real-world behaviours of their customers - they preferred face-to-face meetings, events and reading industry related news to sharing selfies - that we were able to make sure their brand was positioned and designed with the right tone of voice and promoted in the right context.
+It was only by identifying the real-world behaviours of their customers - they preferred face-to-face meetings, events and reading industry related news to sharing selfies - that we were able to make sure their brand was designed and promoted in the right context.

-First, we identified their key customers, then we conducted a series of interviews to build clear use-cases.
-By mapping out real-world customer preferences, we were able to clarify how their new services and products might be best accessed by and promoted to their customers.
+First, we identified their key customers, then we conducted a series of interviews to build clear use cases.
+By mapping out real-world customer preferences, we were able to determine how their new services and products might be best accessed and promoted to their core customers.
 Working in this way, had the added benefit of saving the company unnecessary amounts of lost time and needless expense too.

 Organise your customers in to groups (age, gender, demographic, preferences etc.) and talk to them.
-Make sure that you are clear about who and why you are servicing them, and what it is they truly value in your products and services (price, customer support, ease-of-use etc).
+Make sure that you are clear about who and why you are servicing them, and what it is they truly value in your proposition (price, customer support, ease-of-use etc).